 See the Schedule of Fees for current tuition and fees.
 Monterey College of Law has a policy of protecting students from tuition increases during their course of study.
 As long as a student remains continuously enrolled in good academic standing at Monterey College of Law, their tuition rate per semester will not increase.
 This unique policy by the MCL Board of Trustees allows MCL law students to estimate the entire cost of their law degree (excluding books and materials) at the time of their initial enrollment.

 As a state-accredited law school, Monterey College of Law is not a Federal Title IV educational institution.
 This means that MCL students do not qualify for federally insured educational loans.
-However, Sallie Mae private loans are available to students based on their personal credit or that of a co-signer.
+However, Sallie Mae Student Loans are available to students based on their personal credit or that of a co-signer.

 To be eligible for a refund, a student must notify the Dean and the Registrar of his/her intention to withdraw from the law school.
 The amount of refund is calculated by a formula under which the amount of the refund decreases as the semester progresses.